Ancient forest

 Sounds

-Ancient forest is an acoustic environment human perception is tuned for like almost nothing else.
-The "savannah aesthetic" hypothesis proposed by Gordon Orians and Judith Heerwagen (1992, Adaptations of Symbols) argues that we are evolutionarily drawn to landscapes with open views and varied vegetation — and the sound of such a forest is a powerful biological signal of "you can breathe here".
+Ancient forest is an acoustic environment that human perception is tuned for like almost nothing else.
+The savannah-aesthetic hypothesis proposed by Gordon Orians and Judith Heerwagen (1992, Adaptations of Symbols) argues that we are evolutionarily drawn to landscapes with open views and varied vegetation, and the sound of such a forest is a powerful biological signal that you can breathe here.
 This is supported by the Kaplan group's work (Berman, Jonides & Kaplan, Psychological Science, 2008): listening to forest sounds restores depleted directed attention to levels comparable with a short walk in a park (Attention Restoration Theory).

-Pairs well with birdsong, gentle breeze, and a mountain river.
-Skip it if you have march-anxiety disorders for which the forest is a "getting lost" trigger.
-Also avoid pairing it with low evening light: a night forest can carry threat associations for some listeners.
+Pairs well with birdsong, a gentle breeze and a mountain river.
+Skip it if you have forest-related anxiety disorders for which the forest is a getting-lost trigger.
+Also avoid pairing it with low evening light; a night forest can carry threat associations for some listeners.

 Included in Mixes